-The San Francisco Chronicle recently endeavored to create a sensation, by intimating that rebellion might be the result of any attempt of the Federal government to compel California to espect existing treaties.
-Here is the veiled threat of the Chronicle: "National loyalty is closely akin to family loyalty.
+The San Francisco Chronicle recently endeavored to create a sensation, by intimating that rebellion might be the result of any attempt of the Federal government to compel California to respect existing treaties.
+Here is the veiled threat of the Chronicle: velied threat of the Chronicle: "National loyalty is closely akin to family loyalty.
 The child clings to its parents for the protection which they give.
 When oppression takes the place of protection, the spirit of loyalty takes flight; when the Constitution comes to be regarded as an instrument which commits power to the more populous sections of the country to coerce a less populous section in respect to matters reserved for local control, the years of the republic will be full of trouble, and will probably be few.
 "A very large measure of local au-tonomy is essential to the contentment of the people of so vast a country as ours.
-And a discontented people be-comes in the and a rebellious people."

-Is it not rather bad taste on the part of the San Francisco paper to complain about "oppression" and "coercion" so soon after the disaster that prompted the government and every citizen almost, both in the populous and other sections of the country, to open hearts and hands and show generosity on a scale without precedent in American history.
-When millions of dollars and trainloads of provisions were poured into San Francisco, the Chronicle did not grumble about "matters reserved for local control."
-Does not the intimabank came pretty near waking up Philadelphia.
+And a discontented people be-comes in the end a rebellious people."
+Is it not rather bad taste on the part Is it not rather bad taste on the part of the San Francisco paper to complain about "oppression" and "coercion" so soon after the disaster that prompted the government and every citizen almost, both in the populous and other sections of the country, to open hearts and hands and show generosity on a scale without precedent in American history.
+When millions of dollars and trainloads of provisions were poured into San Francisco, the Chronicle did bank came pretty near waking up Philadelphia.

 Los Angeles is suffering for fuel.
-What do they want of fuel in the land of perpetual sunshine and perennial flowers
+What do they want of fuel in the land of perpetual sunshine and perennial flowers?
 "The country is staggering under prosperity," says Secretary Shaw.
-That is what Alemaeon did when Croesus told him to take all the gold he could carry.
+That is what Alemison did when Croesus told him to take all the gold he could carry.
 The Spanish civil guards are to be provided with a humane riot rifle.
 Probably they will use soft-nosed bullets so that they won't hurt so much in passing through the body.

-All the negro troops in the army are to be sent to the Philippines.
+All the negro troops in the army are o be sent to the Philippines.
 It is explained that this is no discrimination against them, but because their turn has come.
 Their turn is exceedingly timely.

-The country's wealth is estimated at \$118,742.306,775, or more than \$1,400 per capita.
+The country's wealth is estimated at \$118,743.306,775, or more than \$1,460 percapita.
 Of course it must be remembered in making the per capita allotment than many are, financially, hydra-headed.

-If a committee of three businessmen is appointed to show the"American' Mayor and City Council what their duties are and how to perform them, it will be proper to ask, "Quis custodient ipsos custodes?"

-It seems that all that is necessary to make competing lines non-competing is for the board of directors of the same controlled railroads to pass on resolution declaring that the lines are not competitors.

-If Miss Nora Breckenridge, the night perator who prevented a wreck on the Rock Island railroad, does not receive a Carnegie medal it will be because the trustees of the Carnegie hero fund do not know a heroine when they see one
+If a committee of three businessmen is appointed to show the"American" Mayor and City Council what their duties are and how to perform them, it will be proper to ask, "Quis custodient ipsos custodes?"
+It seems that all that is necessary to make competing lines non-competing is for the board of directors of the same controlled railroads to pass on a resolution declaring that the lines are not competitors.
+If Miss Nora Breckenridge, the night operator who prevented a wreck on the Rock Island railroad, does not receive a arnegie medal it will be because the rustees of the Carnegie hero fund do not know a heroine when they see one.
 Z. C. M. I.

+have a bad cold what do you do?
+Doctor-I blow my nose and cough, -Home Magazine.
 Gave Herself Away.

-Those Christmas Cigars,

-to give up smoking.
-Wifie-You didn't speak soon enough.
-I've bought them.-Cleveland Plain Dealer.

-Hubby-My dear, I have concluded

-The most significant comment on the frequency of railroad accidents in the country is that of James J. Hill, "When I start on a railroad journey I always wonder how it will end."
-It is what most travelers wonder these days.

-have a bad cold what do you do?
-Doctor-I blow my nose and cough. -Home Magazine.
-Tolstoi predicts that it is possible that the Orient, particularly Japan, will re-Mistress-Martha, are you sure you got all of the Christmas grocerles?
+Mistress-Martha, are you sure you got all of the Christmas groceries?
 Martha (absently)-Yas'm.
-If yo'll come to mah house I kin show you mos' of 'em, ma'am.-Brooklyn Eagle. duce the Christian nations of the West to a state of vassalage.
-Of course all things are possible but this prediction looks like a terrible case of yellow peril scares.
+If yo'll come to mah house I kin show you nos' of 'em, ma'am.-Brooklyn Eagle.
+Those Christmas Cigars.